spcbrn/game_r/README.md

 # Game Design using HTML Canvas and React

-A simple project to demonstrate the 2D game development fundamentals of <b>pathfinding</b> and <b>ray tracing</b> using React for the application interface and Canvas for the renderer.
+A simple project to demonstrate the 2D game development fundamentals of <b>pathfinding</b> and <b>raycasting</b> using React for the application interface and Canvas for the renderer.

 ## Table of Contents